stefgina/chaotic-series-forecasting/README.md

 - Used ARIMA, SARIMA etc (/w Lag Features and without).
 The results were not satisfactory at all, due to the simplicity of the models.

 - Increased the capacity of my neural networks, from 1 `layer` to 2.
 As well as their `hidden states` from 8/16 to 32/64.
 In most of the cases 64 was plain overfit, while 16 couldnt catch the underlying complexity.
-Took the decision to keep 32 hidden states, with 2 `layers` across all the architectures to benchmark somehwat fairly/properly.
+Decided to keep 32 hidden states, with 2 `layers` across all the architectures to benchmark somehwat fairly/properly.

 - Lookback initially was 10, with results bit worse that the current lookback of 20 (1* 10^-4 MSE difference).
 Gridsearched on values between 5 and 30 with a step of 5.
 Best results on most Neural Networks achieved with `lookback = 20`, while Tree-Based (LGBM, CATBOOST) perform better on `lookback = 30`.